mikaelsvensson/names-backend/README.md

 Note: The commands above assume you've enabled https locally.

+## Import Postgres Database Dump

+If you need to migrated from an on-prem Postgres solution to a cloud-only Firestore solution...

+Export the data from your Postgres database:

+    $ pg_dump -U ${USER} ${DATABASE} -F p -f ${FILE}

+Import data into your new service:

+    $ curl -k -X POST -u admin:*** -F file=@${FILE} https://localhost:8443/admin/import/postgres-sql-export

+Note: The `-k` flag is only necessary when testing locally with self-signed https certificate (e.g. when you're using the `localhttps` Spring profile).

 ## Ping

 The service has a "ping" endpoint for verifying that the service is up-and-running with a working